Macedonia, Greece seek to settle name spat at last

 Athens and Skopje have a "common resolve... to solve the problem," Macedonian political scientist Nano Ruzin, a former NATO ambassador close to the government, told AFP.

-- Nationalists -
+- The nationalist problem -

 But both countries' governments are facing the opposition of nationalists who refuse any concession over the issue.